Event Announcement

 To promote the comprehensive and sound development of the Internet in Taiwan, TWNIC plans to publicly solicit proposals for Internet-related projects.

-A. Internet Policy Research
+1. Internet Policy Research

-C. Internet Technology Development
+2. Internet Technology

-D. Digital Equality and Opportunity
+3. Digital Equality and Opportunity

 Propose improvement plans that address the current digital divide in remote areas or among disadvantaged groups, aimed at increasing their digital resources and capabilities.